-The district plans to meet the deadline for submission of Building Condition Survey or Visual Inspections on time.
-In addition, lead in water sampling will be carried out upon the reopening of school under conditions consistent with when the building is "normally occupied."
+The district has met the deadline for submission of Building Condition Survey or Visual Inspections on time.
+In addition, lead in water sampling was carried out upon the reopening of school under conditions consistent with when the building is "normally occupied."

-Upon reopening, the district plans to increase ventilation, to the greatest extent possible.
-Water systems will be flushed in buildings that have been unoccupied.
+Upon reopening, the district has increased ventilation, to the greatest extent possible.
+Water systems were flushed in buildings that have been unoccupied.

-In addition, the following activities will occur:
+In addition, the following activities have occurred:

-- Drinking Water Facilities: Water fountain spouts will be disabled, bottle fillers will remain functional.
-For additional plumbing facilities and fixtures activities, please see the section above. - Maintain adequate, code required ventilation (natural or mechanical) as designed. - Staff will increase ventilation with outdoor air to the greatest extent possible (e.g., opening windows and doors) while maintaining health and safety protocols. - HVAC units will remain on daytime settings in order to cycle and purge air more frequently.
-The HVAC systems utilize MERV #11 filters. - Daily cleaning logs will be maintained on all premises.
-These logs will include what is being cleaned, how it is being cleaned and when or how frequently it is being cleaned. - o Emist electrostatic disinfectants will be used to clean and sanitize where possible. - High touch surfaces and other points will be disinfected throughout the school day. - The procurement of cleaning products and PPE is centralized throughout the district
+- Drinking Water Facilities: Water fountain spouts were disabled, bottle fillers remain functional.
+For additional plumbing facilities and fixtures activities, please see the section above. - Have maintained adequate, code required ventilation (natural or mechanical) as designed. - Staff has increased ventilation with outdoor air to the greatest extent possible (e.g., opening windows and doors) while maintaining health and safety protocols. - HVAC units remain on daytime settings in order to cycle and purge air more frequently.
+The HVAC systems utilize MERV #11 filters. - Air purifiers are being used in spaces that have no windows or independently controlled HVAC systems. - Daily cleaning logs are being maintained on all premises.
+These logs include what is being cleaned, how it is being cleaned and when or how frequently it is being cleaned. - o Emist electrostatic disinfectants are being used to clean and sanitize where possible. - High touch surfaces and other points are disinfected throughout the school day. - The procurement of cleaning products and PPE is centralized throughout the district